 Note the following :

 - tb_top is a module and is a static container to hold everything else

-- Clock generation is done here, and passed to the interface dut_if1
+- Clock is generated in the testbench and passed to the interface handle dut_if1